 Our cookbook 'Mila’s Meals: The Beginning & The Basics' has been featured in the following publications…

 “Bringing up a child to eat more natural food can often feel overwhelming.
 Catherine Barnhoorn shares a wide variety of tasty meals for baby’s first year which are all wheat, sugar and dairy free.
 In addition, there is a plethora of useful information explaining how to approach your toddler’s nutrition in a sensible way with an excellent guide to selecting and storing the ingredients used.
 Recipes include a number of healthier versions to all those popular nibbles too – from fish fingers, to tomato ketchup, presented with clear illustrations throughout.”

-“Knysna mom, writer, researcher, and soon-to-be qualified health coach Catherine Barnhoorn recently published Mila’s Meals: The Beginning & The Basics.
+“Knysna mom, writer, researcher, and health coach Catherine Barnhoorn recently published Mila’s Meals: The Beginning & The Basics.
 A collection of nourishing wholefood recipes and food ideas for baby’s first years (and the rest of the family too) – free from gluten, refined sugar, dairy and artificial additives.
-Selling for R390 on her website, the book presents more than 100 (mostly) uncomplicated recipes made with easy-to-find ingredients.
+The book presents more than 100 (mostly) uncomplicated recipes made with easy-to-find ingredients.”

 Good Housekeeping Magazine

 “BABY BOOKS.
 Navigate nutrition and baby health with these great parenting books…

 Mila’s Meals: The Beginning & The Basics by Catherine Barnhoorn.